aditimishra25/resumeBasic/README.md

 # resumeBasic
-REsume designed with the help of HTML and CSS.
+Resume designed with the help of HTML and CSS.